Norwegian Air Shuttle ASA, commercially branded "Norwegian", is the first low-cost carrier to fly non-stop between the US and Scandinavia.

 17.7 million passengers flew with the airline in 2012.
 Norwegian has approximately 2,500 employees with operational bases throughout the Nordic countries and is rapidly expanding further into Europe.

-Norwegian will begin its long-haul operations in 2013 with the Boeing 787-8 Dreamliner.
-The launch routes from New York to Norway’s capital Oslo and Sweden’s capital Stockholm enable travellers from the United States to take advantage of Norwegian’s vast route network; today, the airline operates 359 routes to 121 destinations that stretch across Europe into North Africa and the Middle East.
+Norwegian began its long-haul operations in 2013 with the Boeing 787-8 Dreamliner.
+The launch routes from New York to Norway’s capital Oslo and Sweden’s capital Stockholm enable travellers from the United States to take advantage of Norwegian’s vast route network; today, the airline operates 383 routes to 122 destinations that stretch across Europe into North Africa, the Middle East and Asia.